Access Money Habitudes Online:

 Teaching financial management to young kids

 Our Money Habitudes materials help people teach financial management to adults and teens.
-Because the hands-on activity is used like money management games, we’re often asked if there is a version for young kids.
+Because the hands-on activity is used like money management games, people often ask if there is a version for young kids.

 The Money Habitudes for Teens version is designed for high school students, typically ages 15-18.
-Using the cards requires that one is making financial decisions and that’s not always true with populations younger than high school.
-Although we’ve heard stories of people successfully using the cards with junior high students and very young kids — as young as eight and nine years old — we don’t recommend the materials for these younger age groups.
+Cards necessitate financial decision-making, which may not be suitable for populations younger than high school.
+While stories exist of success with younger age groups, like junior high and even eight to nine-year-olds, we don’t recommend the materials for these age ranges.
 And at this point, we don’t have plans to develop a version of the teaching tool for very young kids.
-Still, many of the the individual statement cards can be used as conversation starters across most ages.
+Still, many of the individual statement cards can serve as conversation starters across most ages.

-captain cash financial education for young kidsSo while we do not have a version to help teach financial management to elementary school and junior high kids, we’re certainly interested in programs that do reach this audience.
-After all, Money Habitudes is unique in helping teens and adults understand their habits, attitudes, values and behaviors when it comes to money — and a big part of what influences our financial habits and attitudes is what happens in childhood.
+captain cash financial education for young kidsWhile we don’t have a version to teach financial management to elementary school and junior high kids, we’re certainly interested in programs that reach this audience.
+After all, Money Habitudes is unique in helping teens and adults understand their habits, attitudes, values, and behaviors when it comes to money — and a big part of what influences our financial habits and attitudes is what happens in childhood.

-There are obviously more financial education curricula for teens and adults, but there are some that are used with much younger kids.
+There are more financial education curricula for teens and adults, but there are some that are used with much younger kids.
 One of those is Captain Cash from Purdue Extension.
-It’s recommended for third and fourth grade.
-It’s described as “an interactive educational program designed to teach basic financial management skills to your students.”
+Recommended for third and fourth grade, it’s described as “an interactive educational program designed to teach basic financial management skills to your students.”
 It covers the following:

 • Money behaviors observed and learned in childhood impact adult behaviors.